VaggM/lab-schedule/README.md

 This web-app showcases a weekly schedule read from an excel file.

 It was created to showcase the weekly schedule of ZB109 Consert lab in UniWA, Greece.

+The current repository of the web-app includes the node.js back-end that serves a react build folder for its front-end.

 ## Features